-Develop next-generation skills to anticipate and avoid cyber threats and prepare for rapid career growth with our nationally recognized cybersecurity degree program.
+Develop the cybersecurity management, policy, governance, and technical skills required to prepare for rapid career growth with our nationally recognized program in cybersecurity management and policy.

 In University of Maryland University College's Bachelor of Science in cybersecurity management and policy program, you can prepare to become a leader in the protection of data.
 This innovative, world-class program uses a multidisciplinary approach—drawing from fields such as management, law, science, business, technology, and psychology—to provide you with the most current knowledge and skills for protecting critical cyber infrastructure and assets.

 UMUC was named a National Center of Academic Excellence in Information Assurance and Cyber Defense Education by the National Security Agency and Department of Homeland Security.
-Source Our cybersecurity students frequently take first place in cyber competitions, and our graduates are often recruited by top firms and agencies they've met through the program.
+Our cybersecurity students frequently take first place in cyber competitions.

 About the Cybersecurity Management and Policy Bachelor's Degree